gitter-badger/london-curriculum/stop-go-continue/fac-10/team-week-5.md

 + Take more time to plan at start, including project conventions and architecting.
 Include a contributing.md file
 + Focus on testing
 + More time on project README

+## Jajascript Action Points

+### Stop

++ Rushing on explanations to other team members

+### Go

++ Fully review code from other pairs in pull requests

+### Continue

++ Readme being teams responsibility
++ Building architecture together as a team from the start of a project